GuangyaoSHI/enae788m_2021fall/enae788m_f21/assignment2/readme.md

 #report

-Formulas are documented in assignment2_report.pdf
+Formulas and results are documented in assignment2_report.pdf